50022445/50022445.github.io/tryhackme/U.A High School/index.md

 ![Fuzz output](images/5_commands.png)

-I used a online URL encoder to encode longer command like `cat /etc/passwd`
+I used a online URL encoder to encode longer commands like `cat /etc/passwd`

 ![Fuzz output](images/6_passwd_base64.png)
 ![Fuzz output](images/7_passwd_decoded.png)

 We have alot of access, so lets try to exploit this vulnerability and get out first reverse shell

-### Reverse shell
+### Reverse shell 🐚

 To get our first reverse shell, Let's look up the PHP exploit code at [revshells.com](https://revshells.com) and make sure to use the `URL encoded` version.

 ![Exploit code](images/8_shell_payload.png)

-Before the execution of the code, make sure to start a listener on the disered port and execute this `PHP code` on the `index.php` file.
+Before the execution of the code, make sure to start a listener on the desired port and execute the `PHP code` on the `index.php` file.

 ![Rev shell](images/9_meterpreter_shell.png)

-Quick tip: I like to use the `multi/handler` from metasploit as this can function as a 'dumb' shell, but has the functionality to get upgraded quite easily to a fully functional `meterpreter` session which upload/download and do many more awesome things by default.
+Quick tip: I like to use the `multi/handler` from metasploit as this can function as a 'dumb' shell, but has the functionality to get upgraded quite easily to a fully functional `meterpreter` session which can upload/download and do many more awesome things by default.
 After the upgrade to a `meterpreter` session, lets upload `linpeas` for some easy reconnaissance of the system.

 ![Linpeas](images/10_linpeas.png)

-The output of `linpeas` gave some information on the system, but did not help me escalate my privileges to the `deku` user.
+The output of `linpeas` gave some information on the system, but did not help escalate my privileges to the `deku` user.
 Lets search some more for clues or hidden files.

 After some more searching I found a file called `passphrase.txt` in the `/var/www` directory.
 After readings its content we had a plain-text password.